abienvenu/Kyela/README.md

 #### Container with a named volume

 Using a named volume is more suitable for production use.
-You should also set the SYMFONY__CONTACT__EMAIL environment variable, so your instance users can contact you through the contact form.
+You should also set the CONTACT_EMAIL environment variable, so your instance users can contact you through the contact form.

 ```bash
 $ docker volume create --name kyela-data